Dual Associated Encoder for Face Restoration: More Ablation Studies

-In this section, we delve into further ablation studies concerning the association stage, focusing on architecture design and various loss designs.
-Our aim is to demonstrate the effectiveness of the association stage in our proposed approach.
-Through these studies, we provide detailed analysis and evidence to support the impact and contribution of the association stage in improving the overall performance of the image restoration process.
+In this section, we delve into further ablation studies concerning the association stage and our auxiliary LQ branch, focusing on architecture design and various loss designs.
+In our proposed approach, we aim to demonstrate the association stage's effectiveness and our auxiliary LQ branch.
+Through these studies, we provide detailed analysis and evidence to support the impact and contribution of the association stage and our auxiliary LQ branch in improving the overall performance of the image restoration process.

 \paragraph{Domain Gap before Association Stage} We thoroughly investigate the domain gap in three distinct pathways: HQ path, LQ path, and Hybrid path.
 All three pathways involve the utilization of LQ images as input.
 Specifically, the LQ image is inputted into the LQ encoder in the Hybrid path, and the resulting features are subsequently forwarded to the HQ codebook.
 The HQ codebook is employed to identify the closest feature, which is then utilized for reconstruction using the HQ decoder.
 As illustrated in Figure~\ref{fig:supp_origin_check}, both the HQ path and Hybrid path exhibit limitations in effectively reconstructing or restoring the LQ image due to the domain gap.
 Notably, the Hybrid path fails to generate any facial features.